 On first glance at the Taco John’s allergen menu, it appears that all variations of the popular Potato Olés are gluten free.
 While this indicates that they have no ingredients with gluten, it doesn’t take cross contamination into account.

-Cross contamination complicates the question of whether or not Taco John’s potatoes are free, it’s the same problem as asking “Are Whataburger fries gluten free?”
+Cross-contamination complicates the issue of whether Taco John’s potatoes are gluten-free, similar to the problem with Whataburger fries gluten content.

 Potatoes and other fried foods are at a uniquely high risk of cross contamination, since Taco John’s uses shared fryers for potatoes, tacos, and breaded foods.
 The gluten from the breaded food stays in the fryer oil and contaminates any foods that come in contact with it.

-However, it’s impossible to predict the amount of gluten contamination from cooking in shared fryers to know if it’s under that 10mg threshold.4
+However, it’s impossible to predict the amount of gluten contamination from cooking in shared fryers to know if it’s under that 10mg threshold.7

 A medium order of Potato Olés would likely have anywhere between 5 and 20 mg of gluten, and even a small order could have more than 10mg.
 If a person with celiac disease eats Taco John’s potatoes and doesn’t get sick, that just means they were lucky.